firehawkvfx/firehawk-houdini-tools/README.md

 PROD_ROOT = "/prod"

 # This is a bind mount/link that is identical to the path above, but is an absolute reference
-# so that volumes can be referenced with absolute paths over vpn.
+# so that volumes at different locations can be referenced with absolute paths over vpn.
 PROD_ONSITE_ROOT = "/cairns_prod"

 # This is an absolute reference to an offsite storage volume that is avaiable